canonical/smtp-relay-operator/docs/index.md

 # Postfix relay operator

 A [Juju](https://juju.is/) [charm](https://documentation.ubuntu.com/juju/3.6/reference/charm/)
-deploying and managing a postfix Postfix relay server on bare metal.
+deploying and managing a SMTP relay server on bare metal.
 SMTP is an Internet standard communication protocol for email transmission.

 Features include (not limited to):